FDIC Insurance for Retirement Accounts Increased to $250,000

 An IRA from 1st Constitution Bank is a great way to plan your way to a secure tomorrow!

 Would you like to save for your retirement while enjoying TAX-FREE earnings?
 With a Roth IRA, the earnings on contributions are tax-free when withdrawn as a qualified distribution.
 The Roth IRA, like the Traditional IRA, can help you plan for more than just your retirement.
-Unlike Traditional IRAs, a Roth IRA doesn’t require minimum distributions at age 70 ½.
 In fact, you can continue to contribute to a Roth as long as you or your spouse has earned income.
 This means a Roth IRA is also an excellent way to accumulate and control the future of your savings.
 Almost everyone is eligible to contribute to a Roth IRA.
 The age at which required minimum distributions must begin has been changed, from 70 ½ to 72 starting with the tax year 2020.
 If you are already 70 ½ prior to 01/01/2020, you must continue taking required minimum distributions.
 Contact your local branch if you have any questions

 The Education IRA

 The Education Savings Account (ESA) is a great way to help save for a child’s education expenses!
 It allows after-tax contributions up to the annual limit to be made for the child until he or she reaches the age of 18.
 The earnings in the account are completely tax free if the money is used to pay qualified education expenses such as tuition, equipment, fees — even room and board, anytime before the child reaches the age of 30.

 Putting money into a Education Savings Account is easy and you don’t have to be the child’s parent to contribute.
 Friends and family members can make contributions to a Education Savings Account as long as the maximum contribution per child is not exceeded.
 Contributions can be made to the ESA at any time throughout the year until the child’s 18th birthday.